galaxyproject/training-material/topics/introduction/tutorials/getting-started-with-apollo/tutorial.md

 ## The Galaxy-Apollo Bridge

-We will be using Galaxy and Apollo extensively in this course and it is important to understand the relationship between these platforms.
+Galaxy and Apollo work together extensively at the CPT Galaxy plateform and it is important to understand the relationship between these platforms.
 Apollo is *not* just another tool or workflow in Galaxy.
-Apollo is a separate, stand-alone program that specializes in the display and editing of JBrowse datasets.
-The CPT has developed a tool called JBrowse-in-Galaxy (JiG), which can build JBrowse instances within Galaxy and then export them into Apollo where they can be accessed by the user.
+Apollo is a separate program that specializes in the display and editing of JBrowse datasets.
+The CPT has developed a tool called **JBrowse-in-Galaxy** (JiG), which can build JBrowse instances within Galaxy and then export them into Apollo where they can be accessed by the user.
 The conversion of your genome and its associated data into an Apollo-compatible JBrowse instance is carried out by several tools in the provided annotation workflows.

 ![](../../images/getting-started-with-apollo-screenshots/basic-galaxy-apollo-bridge.png)

 JiG essentially sends a "snapshot" of your organism to Apollo, where you can add, remove or edit feature annotations.
-The changes you make in Apollo are maintained within a separate database and will not appear in Galaxy until you intentionally retrieve your data.
-The retrieved data can then be used to conduct further analyses in Galaxy, and then sent *back* into Apollo using the same JiG tools; as the course progresses, your organism's JBrowse instance will accumulate more and more data via this process.
+The changes you make in Apollo are maintained within a separate database and will not appear in Galaxy until you retrieve your data.
+The retrieved data can then be used to conduct further analyses in Galaxy, which is then sent *back* into Apollo using the same JiG tools.
+As the annotation process progresses, the organism's JBrowse instance will accumulate more and more data via this process, which is reflected in additional annotation tracks being added to the Apollo record.

-Apollo uses the concept of *Organisms* with each organism having one or more *reference sequences* below it.
+Apollo uses the concept of *Organisms,* with each organism having one or more *reference sequences* below it.
 Some organisms such as eukaryotes might have multiple reference sequences associated with them, which would correspond to multiple chromosomes.
-For your phage annotation project, **each organism will only have a single reference sequence.**
+For phage annotation projects, **each organism will only have one reference sequence.**

 ## Navigating Through Apollo

 ![](../../images/getting-started-with-apollo-screenshots/19_jbrowse_embedded_in_apollo.png)

-As depicted above, Apollo will present a two-pane display, surrounded by the Galaxy Tools and History columns on the left and right, respectively.
+As seen above, Apollo presents a two-pane display, surrounded by the Galaxy Tools and History columns on the left and right, respectively.
 On the left is an embedded JBrowse instance, and on the right is the Apollo annotator panel.
 JBrowse as embedded in Apollo is *slightly* different than a normal JBrowse; however, the movement controls are all the same:
-> * the magnifying glasses will zoom in (+)/out (-) of the genome and its data.
+> * The magnifying glasses will zoom in (+)/out (-) of the genome and its data.
-> * the arrow icons will move upstream/downstream along the genome.
+> * The arrow icons will move upstream/downstream along the genome.
-> * clicking/dragging on the red outlined box on the genome ruler (light grey box toward the top of the page, 0bp; 12,500 bp; 25,000 bp; etc.) will move to specific regions.
+> * Clicking/dragging on the red outlined box on the genome ruler (light grey box toward the top of the page, 0bp; 12,500 bp; 25,000 bp; etc.) will move to specific regions.
+> * Clicking and dragging on the lower genome ruler will enable a zoom in on that selected region.
-> * clicking/dragging anywhere else on the genome ruler will allow movement and zooming into that specific region.
+> * clicking and dragging anywhere else on the genome will allow upstream/drownstream navigation through the genome.

-> ### {% icon tip %} Maximizing Screen Space
+> ### {% icon tip %} Pro tip: Maximizing Screen Space
 > Having the gene tracks on in combination with the Apollo panel and the Galaxy columns can be overwhelming and distracting from the annotation.
+To maximize your screen space, utilize the following tips:
-> * Small arrows in the bottom right corner of the History column and in the bottom left corner of the Tools column can be toggled to collapse the Galaxy columns and further expand the Apollo annotation screen.
+> * Small arrows in the bottom right and left corners of the screen can be toggled to collapse the Galaxy history and tools columns.
 > * Clicking the arrow near the top right corner of the Apollo panel will close the right pane.
-> Display of the Available Tracks column on the left can be toggled by clicking the menu/hamburger icon on the right upper side.
+> Display of the Available Tracks column on the left can be toggled by clicking the menu icon on the right upper side.
 > * The width for both side panels in Apollo can be adjusted by clicking and dragging the edge of the panel.
-> * Additionally, zooming down to the single gene level can greatly assist in focusing on annotation.
+> * Additionally, zooming in to show only a single gene level can greatly assist in focusing on the current annotation of interest.
 {: .tip}

 ### Genome Selector